noopman/aaworkshopattendee/Old/Run Locally.md

 # Running the API Projects

-In order to run the Game API and the Bot API locally, you need to have **[dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/)** installed on your machine
+To run the Game API and the Bot API locally, you need to have **[dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/)** installed on your machine

 After installing the dapr CLI, you need to **[initialize dapr](https://docs.dapr.io/getting-started/install-dapr-selfhost/)**.
-In order to initialize it, make sure that **[Docker](https://www.docker.com/products/docker-desktop/)** is installed and the Docker Engine is running.
+To initialize it, make sure that **[Docker](https://www.docker.com/products/docker-desktop/)** is installed and the Docker Engine is running.

 After you initialized dapr, you can run the API projects by opening a terminal for each of the projects that run dapr.